KnowageLabs/Knowage-Documentation/user-guide/ka_user_userinterface.rst

    Documents details expanded.

-At the top of this side panel you find the |.. figure:: media/image24.png| button, the same one you see at the end of each document line.
+At the top of this side panel you find the |media/image24.png| button, the same one you see at the end of each document line.
 Click on it to execute the document.